LunNova/Blog/content/articles/stable-diffusion-ema-on-cpu/index.md

 Unfortunately, Pytorch Lightning tries quite hard to put buffers on the GPU automatically.
 This is normally nice, and part of ["hardware agnostic training"](https://pytorch-lightning.readthedocs.io/en/latest/accelerators/accelerator_prepare.html).
 Some other users have ran into [similar issues](https://github.com/Lightning-AI/lightning/issues/3698).
 We can get around this by avoiding using `register_buffers` and manually creating Tensors on the CPU, and storing them inside a list to avoid Lightning detecting the tensor.
+This is a bit of a fragile hack, but it works for now.

 ```py
 self.cpu_shadow_params = [{}] if ema_on_cpu else None